Tenants ‘exhausted’ with poor conditions at Kansas City apartments

 “I was out of hot water, gas, everything for a whole three-and-a-half weeks — almost a month now,” Merino-Hill said.

-One dad said it is demoralizing trying to raise his daughter in the atmosphere.
+One dad said it’s demoralizing trying to raise his daughter in the atmosphere.

 “Not being able to shower, not being able for her to shower, not being able to wash my dishes and stuff, before they turned the hot water back on and now, with the gas being off, I haven’t been able to cook,” he said.